A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Immediate Actions Required

-• Audit application code to confirm that template strings are sourced only from trusted, developer-controlled locations.
+• Audit application code to ensure template strings are never sourced from untrusted input; pass user content only as template variables.

 Patch Information